vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Presets/index.md

 ![](presets-panel.png)

-The presets panel shows a list of all available presets.
+The Presets Panel shows a list of all available presets.
 Here you can quickly transition to or jump to any of the them, but also rename them, add descriptions or delete them.

 Obviously, there is some more to transitions (curve, duration) you'll want to control (and you can!) but for simple scenarios the default transition should already allow for quick prototyping.